MaxSergueev/ResearchProject/README.md

 FinalHeight = Lerp(PlainsHeight, MountainHeight, BiomeWeight)
 ```

-Each of `PlainsHeight` and `MountainHeight` is the output of a multi octave fBm loop in which:
+Each of `PlainsHeight` and `MountainHeight` is the output of a multi-octave fBm loop in which:

 - The input coordinates are warped each octave by the running derivative sum, creating a recursive dependency between octaves.
 - The noise output is ridge-shaped via a non-linear operation (invert, clip, square) that introduces regions of non-differentiability.